TahereTaha/webserv42/temp_todo_list.md

 	- [ ] change the name of confirurationParser to file parser. and make it more modular.
 	- [ ] change the name of the parsing rules.
 	- [ ] change how the lexer is organized in classes.
+	- [ ] change the print ast to a beter formated one.
 - [ ] write each simbol of the tree with the rules.
+- [ ] make a check for each ast node.
+- [ ] write the translator to the structure.

 - making the checker.